speedment/speedment-doc/pages/stream_fundamentals.md

 ## Examples

-In the examples below we are working with entities of type `User`.
-The thing with the `User`class is that the only thing we have to set is the `id` and all the other fields will be derived from the id field.
+The examples below operates on entities of type `User`.
+Note that the only thing that needs to be provided is the `id` and all the other fields will be derived from the this field.
 This is good for tests and examples but of course not so useful in real applications.
 The `User` class looks like this:

 ``` java
     static class User {